 Foundation for the Future

-Today, Publix has grown from a single shop into a sprawling collection of 1,077 supermarkets that brought in $28.9 billion in sales last year.
+Today, Publix has grown from a single shop into a sprawling collection of more than 1,100 supermarkets that brought in $34 billion in 2016.
 The values and philosophies established by George Jenkins are still in place and serve as the foundation for our mission of being the premier quality food retailer in the world.

 Explore our photo timeline.